 The meeting officially starts at 5:00 PM, but sometimes things will take another hour to really start up.
 By around 6:00, most of the tables in the central area and scattered tables elsewhere are meeting-goers.
 People chat about all kinds of subjects from hacking, to phreaking, to legitimate sysadmin-ing, to conspiracies, to how many fish you can name, to what your favorite cartoon is, to absolutely anything else.
-You can wander around and join any conversation which catches your ear, you can sometimes chat with 2600 Magazine staff who float around, you can play with gadgets people sometimes bring, or you can just eat some overly expensive pizza.
+You can wander around and join any conversation which catches your ear, you can sometimes chat with 2600 Magazine staff, readers, and writers who float around, you can play with gadgets people sometimes bring, or you can just eat some food-court food.
 If you see any of us around, please stop by and say hi, as we love meeting new meeting goers!
 We’ll also be happy to answer any questions you may have to the best of our ability.

-The meeting officially lasts until Citigroup starts kicking people out at around eight or nine-ish, but it tends to wind down before then.
+The meeting officially lasts until the venue starts kicking people out at around eight or nine-ish, but it tends to wind down before then.

 After the meeting, some people go their separate ways.
 However, many regulars like to go one of a few restaurants together.
 Our collectively favorite place tends to change every so often, but we’ve usually got a main restaurant to go to which can handle our crowd and whose service we dig, but sometimes people will decide to try out a new place entirely.
 Hopping from one place to another in a big unruly group has been known to happen.
 People will be shouting to gather groups to head out to eat together, so if a group catches your ear, feel free to join, As always, anyone is welcome to come along.